Z-Puyu/hive-mind/README.md

 ##### User Authentication:

-Currently, we have built the authentication page and incorporated sign-in with Google.
+Currently, we have built the authentication page.
+The user can choose to register and log in with an e-mail and a password, or sign in with a Google account.
+To register a new account, the user inputs his or her user name, an e-mail address and a password.
+We have implemented simple validation rules for the user e-mail (it has to be a string in the form of <span>x@y&#8203;.z</span>) and password (it has to be at least 8 characters long).
+If the user input does not pass the validation checks, a helper text will be displayed under the input field.

+After successful registration, the user will be automatically signed in.
+Afterwards, the user can use the registered e-mail and password to log in any time.
+If the user forgets his or her password, he or she can request a password-reset e-mail be sent to a designated e-mail address.

 We store all the user information under the "users" collection in Firestore.
-When a user logs in, we first query the database for documents under the collection which has the same ID as the current user credential.
+When a user logs in, we first query the database for documents under the collection which has the same ID as the current user credential (for Google sign-in) ot the same user e-mail (for regular e-mail and password sign-in).
 If such documents do not exist, we follow up by adding a new document containing the current user's information to the "users" collection.

-Then, we create a collection named "sessions" with only one document named "active-session".
-In this document, we store the credential of the user who is currently logged in and all other relevant authentication information such as the authentication provider, so that we can later retrieve these information.
-Note that when the current user has signed out, this collection will be deleted, which ensures that the collection is always up-to-date with every user log-in request as every time we re-create a new collection.

 If the user has successfully logged in, we will redirect him or her to the Dashboard.
 Otherwise, the website will alert the user with an error message.

 ##### Project Manager: